WaterQuality-INL/OpenMux/README.md

-This project was developed using **Python 3.8** for the software and **KiCad 7.0** for the hardware design.
+This project is an extension of the research conducted within the framework of the [OPTIRAS](https://www.optiras.org/) project at the International
+Iberian Nanotechnology Laboratory [INL](https://inl.int/).
+The software component was implemented in Python 3.8, while the hardware design, including schematics and PCB layout, was developed using KiCad 7.0.
 ---

 # About

 This repository provides **OpenMux**, a homemade, cost-effective multiplexer adaptor for the EmStat4 potentiostat ([PalmSens](https://www.palmsens.com/product/emstat4m/)).
 The adaptor is integrated with the potentiostat using the **MethodScript** protocol provided by the manufacturer.
 This work is published at a peer review journal (add here doi)

 The system consists of two main modules: